updated on 07 April 2026

 Find a list of training contract deadlines via LawCareers.Net’s Training contract deadlines page.

-Instead of completing your training in a single two-year period at a law firm, the new QWE system offers candidates the chance to build up the work experience element in up to four different placements, including law firms, law centres and university pro bono clinics.
+Instead of completing your training in a single two-year period at a law firm, the QWE system offers candidates the chance to build up the work experience element in up to four different placements, including law firms, law centres and university pro bono clinics.
 The experience can also include paid or voluntary experience.

 The SRA won’t confirm whether your work meets these requirements; it’ll be determined by the solicitor or compliance officer for legal practice who’s signing off your QWE.